Squigly is the last "surviving" member of the Contiellos, a famous line of opera singers and long-time clients of the Medici family.

 Tropes related to Leviathan:

-- Bitch in Sheep's Clothing: Considering some of his lines fall into jerkass territory, it's safe to say he's not completely honorable.Squigly: I apologize in advance.
+- Bitch in Sheep's Clothing: Downplayed.
+While he's obviously fond of his host, treats everyone else with a fair degree of respect and usually acts like the gentleman he presents himself as, some of his lines fall into Jerkass territory and he can be prone to bouts of feral violence, so it's safe to say he's not completely honorable.Squigly: I apologize in advance.

 Leviathan: I don't.